jnyavo/PySelenium-Automated-Testing/README.md

 Assuming the php website at https://github.com/zahrah925/Automated-Testing has been set up correctly on windows 10.

-The batch script at windows/rapid-test.bat can be used to test the login using the users.json file.
+The batch script at `windows/rapid-test.bat` can be used to test the login using the `users.json` file.

 ```batch
 >cd /windows
 >rapid-test.bat
 ```
-The output of the script will be stored in a file named "Report.txt".
+The output of the script will be stored in a file named `Report.txt`.